 If no hearing is required you will be advised of the Council's decision, generally within 20 working days of having lodged your application and complied with any requirements to provide information and neighbours approvals.

 The implementation of all resource consents is monitored to ensure compliance with the application and any conditions imposed on the consent.
 Monitoring incurs a cost and is a requirement of the RMA.
-To view a guideline on monitoring click the following link Monitoring Guideline
+View the Monitoring Guidelines for more information.

 Conditions could be imposed on a resource consent that may incur additional costs such as headworks fees, reserves contributions, Development Contributions (DCN) and contributions towards the cost of road upgrading.
 These are all payable to the Queenstown Lakes District Council.